AlloyCI/alloy-runner/docs/monitoring/README.md

 > **Note:**
-The metrics server exports data about the internal state of the GitLab Runner process and should not be publicly available!
+The metrics server exports data about the internal state of the AlloyCI Runner process and should not be publicly available!

 The metrics HTTP server can be configured in two ways: